-Expenses for reimbursement to Volunteers, Board & Zone Council Members and Staff Members
+Expenses for reimbursement to Volunteers, Board members and Staff members

 - 1. British Columbia Golf will NOT reimburse volunteers, Board members or Staff members for any alcoholic beverages purchased at any time. - 2.
 A glass of wine or equivalent may be provided at Board meeting dinners or special event dinners at the discretion of the President and/or Executive Director or designate.